 Can dental software stop a practice from failing?
-What causes
+What causes dental business to fail?
+Both good questions, and ones that will be answered in this article.

 Can dental software stop a practice from failing?
 Not necessarily.
 When a practice reaches the point of failure, it is usually too late for anything, even good software to stop that downward spiral.
 The software usually deploys during a practice set up or a conversion process.